kata-containers/www.katacontainers.io/src/pages/blog/kata-community-ptg-updates-april-2025.md

 # Testing and Benchmarking

+Testing is very important to the Kata community.
+During this PTG attendees explored the topic area from multiple angles and looked into testing both the quality and performance of the codebase.

 ## Kata CI/CD Discussions

 Continuously testing the codebase is a priority for the Kata Containers community, which makes CI/CD a recurring topic at the PTGs.
 This time around the event agenda was packed, which only allowed a small window to discuss this topic.